 - Begin brushing your child's teeth, without toothpaste, when his or her first tooth comes in.
 If you choose to use toothpaste, use a fluoride-free one.

 - Clean and massage gums in areas without teeth.

 - Floss once all the baby teeth have come in.

 - Make sure your child is getting enough fluoride, which helps lessen cavities.
-If your local water supply does not contain fluoride, ask your dentist or doctor how your child should get it.
+If your local water supply does not contain fluoride, ask your dentist or doctor if you need to use a supplement.

 - Schedule regular dental visits by your child's first birthday.
 Dentists also offer special sealant coatings, which can help prevent tooth decay in children.